-Mainstay Veterinary Practice, a private and female-owned business, is actively shaping the way people in a home, family, and community ‘experience’ a mutually beneficial and health promoting bond—one person, one animal, and one visit at a time!
+Mainstay Veterinary Practice, a private and female-owned business, is actively shaping the way people in a home, family, and community ‘experience’ a mutually beneficial and health promoting bond-one person, one animal, and one visit at a time!

 Mainstay Veterinary Practice is a full-service small animal veterinary practice that first opened its doors to the public in early 2013 as a product of Dr. Kristen Hitt’s vision and dedication to excellence in veterinary medicine.
 Mainstay serves the following areas in Virginia: Fairfax, Vienna, Oakton, Falls Church, Mosaic District, Alexandria and more!